-In two presentations at Elm Place Middle School, 2031 Sheridan Rd., Noguera will explain why he believes public school teachers should stop focusing on overall student achievement and instead pursue what he calls “equity,” or ensuring students of different races and ethnicities in their schools are achieving at the same level.
+In two presentations at Elm Place Middle School, 2031 Sheridan Rd., Noguera explained why he believes public school teachers should stop focusing on overall student achievement and instead pursue what he calls “equity,” or ensuring students of different races and ethnicities in their schools are achieving at the same level.

-“For the past twenty years, American policymakers have chosen to rely almost exclusively on schools to address the issue of racial inequality and demographic change,” explains an email promoting the lectures obtained by North Cook News, distributed by New Trier Assistant Principal Molly Ottolini.
+“For the past 20 years, American policymakers have chosen to rely almost exclusively on schools to address the issue of racial inequality and demographic change,” stated an email promoting the lectures obtained by North Cook News, distributed by New Trier Assistant Principal Molly Ottolini.
 “However, educators have been provided with relatively little guidance in how to do this work.
 This presentation will describe strategies that could be pursued to counter and reduce racial inequality and improve relationships across social boundaries.”